 From Diversifying Economic Quality: A Wiki for Instructors and Departments

 Studies show that inquiry-based learning can help encourage women and racial minority groups in fields where they are underrepresented.
 Although there is not a large amount of research on inquiry-based teaching methods in economics, multiple studies have looked at the effects of inquiry based learning in the natural sciences, areas in which women and racial minorities are also underrepresented.
-Interactive engagement methods such as Peer Instruction have been shown to increase understanding for all students and to decrease the gender gap in Physics.
+Interactive engagement methods such as Peer Instruction have been reported to increase understanding for all students and to decrease the gender gap in Physics.
 Other work in the sciences, such as that motivating the The National Academies Summer Institutes on Undergraduate Education , similarly suggests that active learning improves all students' comprehension of materials and may be particularly beneficial to female, African American, and Latino students.

-Students of teachers who emphasized interest in science, further study in science, and experimental methods had higher scores and this benefit was significantly greater for underrepresented minority students.
+Students of teachers who emphasized interest in science, further study in science, and experimental methods had higher scores; this benefit was significantly greater for underrepresented minority students.
 According to an overview of past research about the effectiveness of inquiry based learning , past projects to increase gender ratios in the sciences have found improved success rates with an inquiry-based teaching compared to traditional lecture formats.

 How to Incorporate Active Learning

 Incorporating Inquiry-Based Learning into the classroom requires changing the environment from one of passive information reception to one of curiosity and desire for explanations.
 This shift in thought can be achieved by adopting several related practices and attitudes.

 - Become familiar with Bloom's Taxonomy and help your students move up the pyramid.